More on the late Mr. and Mrs. Hughes

 Francis Marion Hughes m.
 Jane Rice, 187?

-Later descendants of Ellen “Nellie” Sellers Rice and William Hughes , including granddaughter Creasy Brown, would come to live in Ray City, GA.
+Later descendants of Ellen “Nellie” Sellers Rice and William Hughes , including granddaughters Creasy Brown and Nancy Hughes, would come to live at Ray City, GA.

 H. D. O’quinn